-Renu, a teenager in Rankhandi—a north India village, plans to be a big city teacher.
+Renu, a teenager in Rankhandi—a village 100 miles north of Delhi, plans to be a big city teacher.
 Instead, after traditional marriage she must move to her husband’s village.
 Women talk frankly about love, sex, marriage, abuse—and women’s rights.
 Anthropologist Mike Mahar, intermittently living in Rankhandi over 50 years, guides us.

 Recommended ***(3 stars)

-Most of India's 1.2 billion people inhabit villages.
-Teenager Renu and her upper caste family live in Rankhandi, one of these villages (100 miles north of Delhi).
+Most of India's 1.2 billion people live in villages.
+Teenager Renu and her upper caste family live in Rankhandi, one of these villages.
 Leaving Home is their story.
 Renu wants to become a big city teacher.
 Instead, after a traditional marriage Renu must move to her husband’s village and hope her daughter’s dreams eventually will be fulfilled.
 Leaving Home is about rural life, castes, weddings, marriage, sex, abuse, family—and change.
 As the film unfolds, restrictions on the rights of village girls and women may shock the western viewer.
 Many in our culture may consider Renu's way of life one step removed from slavery.
 But all of this is “normal” in Rankhandi.

 "An intense, troubled, impoverished, fierce and hopeful true story — right now." --